joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/status_checks.md

 ![Status checks list](img/status_checks_list_view_v14_0.png)

-This list shows the service name, API URL, targeted branch, and HMAC authentication status.
+This list shows the service name, API URL, and targeted branch.
 It also provides actions to allow you to create, edit, or remove status checks.

 ## Add or update a status check service